FujiwaraTakuya/Fujis-Endosoma/Endosoma/Endosoma Simplified Gameplay Guidebook.md

 ### 1a: Who is your character?
 For the sake of the campaign, your character is a being born from a different dimension to this one and being brought into it with the promise of wealth, power, and experiences that you may be seeking- with very little risk, and a whole ton of rewards.

-All you need to do is give your character a Name, identify their People (Race), Homeland (Dimension/Place of existence/birth), Age, Eye Colour, Hair Colour, Family Trade (Job), and Belief (Personal Philosophy/Alignment); you ignore Heritage for now, and it's highly recommended to use your/a Fursona/Persona/Identity to hopefully immerse yourself better into the experience.
+All you need to do is give your character a **Name, identify their People (Race), Homeland (Dimension/Place of existence/birth), Age, Eye Colour, Hair Colour, Family Trade (Job), and Belief (Personal Philosophy/Alignment)**; you ignore Heritage for now, and it's highly recommended to use your/a Fursona/Persona/Identity.
 These details are fairly minor, but depending upon the active background certain character traits can bring you benefits or disadvantages to certain rolls; if you're a cook, instead of making cooking Tests at Disadvantage, it could be rolled at Standard or Advantage.

 ### 1b: Choosing your Size, Weight, and Starting HP
 From the [Endosoma Size and Weight Character Stuff](Endosoma%20Size%20and%20Weight%20Character%20Stuff.md#) page, your Character's size and weight will generally affect your ability to interact with the world and its environment.